NWERC-Iceland/Website/content/registration.md

 draft: false
 ---
 # Registration
 The final registration for the NWERC 2019 has not yet been opened.
-The [pre-registration](https://docs.google.com/forms/d/18v4z8u3-Y7gkB2J45swAnJHujVSd3I5dgov7WaPYPUk/viewform?edit_requested=true) has, please fill it in before October 1<sup>st</sup>.
+The pre-registration had, but has now been closed.

 # Team Admission rules
 The following rules will be adhered to when accepting teams.

 1. The maximum number of teams (128) will not be exceeded
-2. Every institution that has submitted the [pre-registration form](https://docs.google.com/forms/d/18v4z8u3-Y7gkB2J45swAnJHujVSd3I5dgov7WaPYPUk/viewform?edit_requested=true) <u>before October 9<sup>th</sup> 2019</u> will get at least one team.
+2. Every institution that has submitted the pre-registration form (now closed) <u>before October 9<sup>th</sup> 2019</u> will get at least one team.
 3. Second teams will be granted as long as we do not exceed 128 total teams.
 4. Third & fourth teams will be awarded based on subregional performance.
 5. No (n+1)<sup>st</sup> team will be awarded when a different eligible institution has not yet been awarded a n<sup>th</sup> team.